lorenzonotaro/lncpu/lncpu-emu/readme.md

 ---
 ## Building

-Building LNCPU-EMU requires a C compiler (MinGW gcc recommended) and CMake.
+Building LNCPU-EMU requires a C compiler (Visual Studio, MinGW-gcc, etc.) and CMake.
 To build the emulator, follow these steps:
 1. Move into the directory:

     `cd lncpu-emu`